freebsd/freebsd-quarterly/2020q1/pot.md

 During the last quarter, some bugs were reported on pot and on the nomad-pot-driver.
 Both projects released a new bug fix version.
 Many thanks to 'grembo' and 'Crest' that reported issues, tested and tried our solutions.
-Thanks also to Mateusz (0mp) for his Push Requests!
+Thanks also to Mateusz (0mp) for his Pull Requests!

 pot will have a new release soon (0.11.0), focused on network: